-The Certificate in Horticultural Therapy Program at the University of Florida is committed to fostering an inclusive, equitable, and welcoming environment for all students, staff, and participants.
-We recognize that diversity in all its forms-including race, ethnicity, culture, language, gender, sexual orientation, age, ability, religion, socioeconomic background, and lived experience-enriches our program and strengthens the field of horticultural therapy.
+The Certificate in Horticultural Therapy Program at the University of Florida is committed to fostering a welcoming environment for all students, staff, and participants.
+We recognize that be it visible or invisible, our individual differences and each of our unique lived experiences enriches our program and strengthens the field of horticultural therapy.

-We are dedicated to creating a space where differences are celebrated, voices from marginalized communities are amplified, and barriers to participation are actively addressed.
-We strive to ensure that our teaching, research, and practices reflect a deep respect for the unique identities and experiences of those we serve.
+We are dedicated to creating a space where all voices are heard and barriers to participation are addressed.
+We strive to ensure that our teaching, research, and practices reflect a deep respect for the unique populations, identities, and experiences of those we serve through.

-Through ongoing dialogue, training, and reflection, we will continue to evolve as a program that centers equity, access, and inclusion in every aspect of our work.
-We believe that the healing power of nature is for everyone, and we are committed to making that vision a reality.
+Through our ongoing dialogue, training, and reflections, we will continue to evolve as a program that centers the populations we serve.
+We believe that the healing power of nature is for everyone, and we are committed to making that vision a reality